Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.42*
+- Fixed bug where the popup could not be opened with the click activator when the "open on double click" option was active
+- Fixed options page reloading when checking the circular menu option

 *0.8.41*
 - Fix potential bug on options page when opening the options page with an empty database

 *0.8.40*
 - No new features, only internal changes and tweaks for better compatibility with other browsers